 Juan Albarracín Dierolf

-I am a PhD student in the Department of Political Science and a PhD Fellow of the Kellogg Institute for International Studies at the University of Notre Dame, as well as the recipient of a J. William Fulbright Scholarship.
+I am a PhD candidate in the Department of Political Science and a PhD Fellow at the Kellogg Institute for International Studies at the University of Notre Dame, as well as the recipient of a Fulbright Scholarship.
 After earning an MA in comparative politics at the University of Tübingen (Germany), I was a lecturer and researcher at Icesi University in Cali, Colombia, where I also served as director of undergraduate studies for the political science program.